YashTripathi-19/basic-zomato-homepage/README.md

-# basic-zomato-homepage
-A basic front-end clone of Zomato's homepage built using HTML and CSS and JS.
-This was my first hands-on experience in web development, focusing on layout structure, styling, and responsive design.

 # 🍽 Zomato Clone - Basic Frontend Project

 This is a simple front-end clone of Zomato’s homepage designed using HTML, CSS, and a little JavaScript.
 It was built as my **first project in web development** to explore the basics of layout design, styling, and UI structure.